The world's best bar for 2018 revealed

-Dandelyan, a swanky hotel joint on the south bank of London's Thames river, was named the best watering hole on the planet at a ceremony in London on Wednesday night.
+Dandelyan, a swanky hotel joint on the south bank of London's Thames river, was named the best watering hole on the planet at a ceremony in London in October.

 Just two days earlier, it announced it was closing its doors for good.